-Our second free Webinar was another success for us and we are so proud that some great people discussed writing a great email with us on 26th February 2019.
+Our second free Webinar was another success for me and I am so proud that some great people discussed writing a great email with me on 26th February 2019.
+In fact, I liked it so much that I hosted it again one year later, on March 27th, 2020.
 We talked about:

 - How to make sure your emails are clear and easy to understand